JOBS: The Future of Jobs in America

 May 20, 2021

 7:30 p.m.–9:00 p.m.
 EST

-Join Nicole Gelinas, Michael Mandel, and Peter Coy as they discuss what the future job market will look like.
+Nicole Gelinas, Michael Mandel, and Peter Coy discussed what the future job market will look like.
 Can manufacturing return?
 Is innovation key to the future?
 What role will technology and artificial intelligence play?
 Where do education, government, and entrepreneurialism fit in?
 What about unions?
 What jobs will fade away and what is likely to replace them?
 How can we prepare for a viable prosperous job future?
-This event is organized by the Network for Responsible Public Policy.
+This event was organized by the Network for Responsible Public Policy.

 NICOLE GELINAS is a senior fellow at the Manhattan Institute, a contributing editor of City Journal, and a columnist at the New York Post.
 She writes on urban economics and finance.
 Gelinas is a CFA charterholder and the author of After the Fall: Saving Capitalism from Wall Street—and Washington (2011).
 Gelinas has published analysis and opinion pieces in the New York Times, Wall Street Journal, Los Angeles Times, and other publications.
 Before coming to City Journal, she was a business journalist for Thomson Financial, where she covered the international syndicated-loan and private-debt markets.
 Gelinas holds a B.A. in English literature from Tulane University.